Nusszopf/web-nusszopf/projects/webapp/README.md

 Dev-Tooling and helpers for e.g. automatisation.

-### /scripts

-E-Mail templates for SendGrid.

 ### /src

-All the code relevant for the frontend-app, als well the serverless-functions.
+All the code relevant for the frontend app, als well the serverless-functions.

-#### **src/stories**

-All "dumb" UI components, managed and documented via storybook and structured via the atomic-design-pattern.

 #### **src/containers**

 Components, which:

 - are smart
-- are not relevant for the design-system; e.g. have a specific use-case, that do not occur often
+- are not relevant for the design-system
-- can't be seperated easy into logic and ui
+- can't be seperated simply
-- related to react concepts like `high-order-components`
+- are related to react concepts like `high-order-components`

 #### **src/pages**